-As a corollary to Theorem3 \ref{theorem:sheafequalscellular:boolean} and \ref{theorem:boolean:cover} we obtain a result of Lusztig \cite{Lusztig74}*{Chapter 1} who proves that the homology of a lattice with m coefficients in a sheaf is isomorphic to the \emph{cellular\/} homology of the Boolean cover equipped with the induced sheaf.
+As a corollary to Theorems \ref{theorem:boolean:cover} and \ref{theorem:sheafequalscellular:boolean} we obtain a result of Lusztig \cite{Lusztig74}*{Chapter 1}, who proves that the homology of a lattice with coefficients in a sheaf is isomorphic to the \emph{cellular\/} homology of the Boolean cover equipped with the induced sheaf:

 \begin{corollary}[Lusztig] Let $L$ be a graded atomic lattice with sheaf $F$ and let $\widetilde{L}\ra L$ be its Boolean cover.
 Then,

 \end{corollary}